 Steaming is a great way to cook your veggies and still keep nutrients locked in.
 It doesn't cook your rutabagas as quickly as pressure cooking, but it works really well.
 Rutabagas will take about 25 minutes to cook when steamed.

-I used to steam all of my veggies before I got my pressure cooker.
-I used a digital food steamer before it finally croaked after years and years of use.
+I used to steam all of my veggies before I got a pressure cooker.
+I used a digital food steamer for many years and love its 'set it and forget it' functionality.

 Boiling

-Then there are good ol’ turnips.
-Turnips are a tried and true low carb and keto substitute for potatoes and can be used just like rutabagas.
+- Turnips – these are an easy to find potato replacement and can be used just like rutabagas.
 Substitute turnips in any way that you would use a potato.

-If you’re in a serious pinch and can only find potatoes, there is a way to use potatoes and decrease their starch (carb) content while increasing the pre-biotic benefits, as well!
+If you’re in a serious pinch and can only find potatoes, there is a way to still use them and decrease their starch (carb) content while increasing the pre-biotic benefits, as well.

 Potatoes contain ‘resistant starch’.
 That means when they are cooked and refrigerated (or frozen), some of the starch undergoes a change that becomes resistant to digestion.
 After potatoes are cooked and refrigerated for 24 hours or more, up to about 4-5% of the starch may become ‘resistant starch’.
 Check out this great article about resistant starch.

-If you need that potato ‘fix’ (I hear you…!) split the mashed rutabaga in half with refrigerated mashed potatoes.
-It’s still a low-carb colcannon and perfect St. Patrick’s Day food!
+If you need a potato ‘fix’ (I feel you…!), substitute half of the mashed rutabaga with refrigerated mashed potatoes.

 Colcannon with rutabaga is a perfect keto side dish that can take the place of mashed potatoes or mashed cauliflower at any meal, any time of year.

-I absolutely love to serve this with my Keto Irish Stew.
-Heap some colcannon in the bowl and cover it with this savory stew.
-Or, top a bowl with some Keto 'Corned' Beef Meatballs.
+- Your favorite stew – I absolutely love to serve this with Keto Irish Stew.
+Heap some colcannon in a bowl and cover it with this savory stew.

-Make an easy breakfast and top some hot colcannon with a fried egg (and bacon, sausage or ham - so good!).
+- Make an easy breakfast – top with a fried egg (and bacon, sausage or ham - so good!)

-- Finely diced ham or crumbled sausage – decadent salty goodness…
+- Finely diced ham or crumbled sausage – mix in for decadent salty goodness

 - Sautéed leek – thinly slice about half of a leek (green part only for low-FODMAP), sauté in butter or olive oil until soft and stir in

-- Garlic or garlic-infused olive oil – Sautee up some garlic or add some garlic-infused olive oil for us low-FODMAPpers
+- Garlic or garlic-infused olive oil – sauté some garlic or add some garlic-infused olive oil, which is a flavorful low-FODMAP option

 - Cheese – who loves cheesy mashed potatoes?
-Who doesn’t?
-Add some of your favorite shredded cheese to the hot colcannon and mix until melty
+Stir in some of your favorite shredded cheese or blue cheese to the hot colcannon.

-- Add some spices: thyme, savory, a pinch of nutmeg or mace, crushed sage or crispy sage in butter!
+- Add some spices – thyme, savory, a pinch of nutmeg or mace, powdered sage or fresh sage sautéed in butter until crisp

 FAQ

-Rutabagas are lower in carbs and calories, making them a great option for a keto/low carb lifestyle or if you’re trying to lose weight.
-Rutabagas and potatoes are both nutritious, with comparable nutrient values, but rutabagas are much easier to fit into a low-carb diet.
+Rutabagas are lower in carbs and calories, making them a great option for a low carb keto lifestyle or if you’re trying to lose weight.
+Rutabagas and potatoes are both nutritious, but rutabagas are much easier to fit into a low-carb diet.

-Rutabagas contain a higher fiber content than potatoes and require a longer cooking time.
+Rutabagas have a higher fiber content than potatoes and require a longer cooking time.
 They don’t exactly have the same smooth mouth-feel as starchy potatoes, but they do soften when fully cooked.

 Colcannon can be stored in an airtight container in the refrigerator for 3-5 days.

-If you want to stash away some colcannon for later, you can freeze it in any air-tight container or even in freezer bags, for up to 6 months.
+If you want to save some colcannon for later, you can freeze it in any air-tight container or even in freezer bags, for up to 6 months.

 📖 Recipe